 One side effect of the growth of APM has been to make the world of application monitoring extremely uneven; leading vendors essentially target all their new tooling and features at a tiny percentage of applications, leaving the vast majority of apps, which aren’t appropriate for APM, left with often dire legacy monitoring tools.

 Do I need APM?

 The answer to this question is inevitably defined by what you’re looking to achieve.
 If you’re adopting a DevOps philosophy and are concentrating your efforts on one or two key applications, then APM is likely to be invaluable and there’s a rich and competitive vendor landscape at your disposal.
 For net new applications, APM represents an opportunity to bake application monitoring, measurement and improvement right into the core of your application delivery methodology.

 If however you’re focused on a broader application portfolio, consisting largely of either third-party or legacy applications, then APM tools are likely to be either beyond your budget constraints or of little additional value.
-That doesn’t mean that you can’t take some of the core learnings from APM and applying them to your efforts, after all, that’s where most innovation in the monitoring industry in recent years has ultimately come from.
+That doesn’t mean that you can’t take some of the core learnings from APM and apply them to your own monitoring efforts.
+After all, that’s where most of the innovation for the monitoring industry has come from in recent years.

 For those not given the opportunity to bake APM as part of their application from the start, there's a very strong use case to retrospectively add this tooling to high profile, revenue generating apps.
 Think about it.
 Downtime for an eCommerce store would be positively catastrophic - and examples aren't exactly few and far between.
 Earlier this year, Amazon were estimated to have lost between $72 million to $99 million when their customers experienced connectivity issues for just over an hour.
 Yikes.